Why a modern time-series capable database can simplify yet enhance time-series data analysis.

 The data historian process gap

 The use and users of OT data have both changed much during the past few years.
 Increasingly, OT data is leveraged by a host of other players within an organization beyond OT professionals.
 These newer users include developers, business analysts and data scientists supporting the OT, and product and service managers driving the business.

-Use of OT data and those that must use it has changed much during the past few years.
-Increasingly, OT data is leveraged by a host of other players within an organization, including developers, business analysts and data scientist supporting the OT, and product/service managers driving the business.
-However, Data Historians were never designed for use with a range of external systems and literally were libraries of data collected by and only for the use of the OT professionals.
-Why, because they built them from the ground up directly or by proxy through vendors of manufacturing or other specialized equipment.
-In essence, they’re libraries built only for the librarians.
+However, no data historian software solution was ever designed for use with a range of external systems or by users who were not OT professionals.
+Instead, the typical data historian platform was little more than libraries of data collected by and intended only for the use of OT professionals.
+And they typically built each data historian software solution from the ground up, directly or by proxy through vendors of manufacturing or other specialized equipment.
+In essence, data historian solutions are libraries built only for the librarians.

 Technology that empowers historical data to shape the future